Improved parallel derandomization via finite automata with applications: Applications

 \subsection{Approximate MAX-CUT}

-The MAX-CUT problem for a graph $G = (V,E)$ is to find a vertex set $S \subseteq V$ to maximize the total weight of edges with exactly one endpoint in $S$.
-The seminal work of Goemans \& Williamson \cite{GW95} showed that MAX-CUT can be approximated to a factor of $\alpha \approx 0.878$ by rounding its semi-definite programming (SDP) formulation.
+Consider a graph with $n$ vertices and $m$ edges.
+The MAX-CUT problem is to find a vertex set maximizing the total weight of edges with exactly one endpoint in it.
+The seminal work of Goemans \& Williamson \cite{GW95} showed that MAX-CUT can be approximated to a factor of $\alpha \approx 0.878$ by rounding a semi-definite program (SDP).
 Moreover, the integrality gap of the SDP is precisely $\alpha$ \cite{FS02}, and assuming the Unique Games Conjecture no better approximation ratio is possible for polynomial-time algorithms \cite{khot2007optimal}.

-A sequential deterministic $\alpha$-approximation with $\tilde O(n^3)$ runtime was shown in \cite{BK05}.
-This relies on the method of conditional expectation, which is hard to parallelize.
-The work of \cite{S02} used the automata derandomization framework to get a parallel deterministic $\alpha(1 - \varepsilon)$-approximation algorithm.
-The main downside of this approach is the huge polynomial processor complexity (on the order of $n^{100}$).
-We give an improved analysis with our new automata-fooling construction and some other optimizations.

 To review, note that MAX-CUT can be formulated as the following integer program:

 This can be relaxed to the following SDP:

 where $\bullet$ denotes the inner product in $\mathbb R^n$.